webnice/kit/module/dye/colorful/README.md

 ![All example palettes](doc/palettegens/palettegens.png)

-Again, the code used for generating the above image is available as [doc/palettegens/palettegens.go](https://github.com/lucasb-eyer/go-colorful/blob/master/doc/palettegens/palettegens.go).

 ### Sorting colors

 Sorting colors is not a well-defined operation.
 For example, {dark blue, dark red, light blue, light red} is already sorted if darker colors should precede lighter colors but would need to be re-sorted as {dark red, light red, dark blue, light blue} if longer-wavelength colors should precede shorter-wavelength colors.

 Go-Colorful's `Sorted` function orders a list of colors so as to minimize the average distance between adjacent colors, including between the last and the first.  (`Sorted` does not necessarily find the true minimum, only a reasonably close approximation.)
-The following picture, drawn by [doc/colorsort/colorsort.go](https://github.com/lucasb-eyer/go-colorful/blob/master/doc/colorsort/colorsort.go), illustrates `Sorted`'s behavior:
+The following picture, illustrates `Sorted`'s behavior:

 ![Sorting colors](doc/colorsort/colorsort.png)